Minuit (band): Last Night You Saw This Band

 In early 2012, Minuit collaborated with Gamelan Taniwha Jaya, a Balinese Gamelan from the New Zealand School of Music, under direction of notable New Zealand composer, Gareth Farr.
 Compositions were arranged by Jason Erskine and the ensemble performed at the music festivals WOMAD and Homegrown.

 On 15 December 2011, Minuit had released Book of the Dead, the lead single off their album Last Night You Saw This Band.
 This album was released worldwide on 21 December 2012, the same day as the Mayan "end of the world".
 The band used crowdfunding site PledgeMe to fund a vinyl pressing of the album.
 The project hit its target in under 11 hours and a double 12" vinyl package was created.

 Minuit performed the title track at the 2013 Homegrown on the Electronic Stage with the Wellington Balkan Brass Explosion, a gypsy brass band playing piano accordion, percussion, trumpets, trombones and a sousaphone.

 Various remixes have surfaced of the album tracks, including the "Ghost EP" with mixes by Funk'n'slocuts, Gene K, Unsub and Levi Niha.

+Reunion

+On April 9, 2025, the founding members of Minuit announced a three-date reunion tour.
+These were to be their first shows since their live farewell in 2014.